svendhoest/web-dev-workshop/README.md

 * Introduce a sidebar with some (fictitious) blog related content, for example the latest comments, most important tags for the blog, most read blog posts and so on.

-* The sidebar should be positioned on the side of the list of blog posts
+  The sidebar should be positioned on the side of the list of blog posts.

+* Highlight the current page in the navigation.

 CSS styles can be placed in the existing file (`/style/style.css`).
 It is already referenced in the main HTML file and contains some CSS rules, feel free to remove